valentingol/deep-learning-installation/README.md

 ls /usr/local/cuda*
 ```

 The names of the folders are the versions already installed.
-If you have no folder called cuda-11.2 continue to read this section otherwise you go directly in CuDNN installation section.
+If you have no folder called cuda-11.2 continue to read this section otherwise you go directly in cuDNN installation section.

 **It is highly recommended to delete all unwanted versions of CUDA** by removing them in their directory: